 Conductor and Artistic Director

 Béatrice is Belgian and has lived in Qatar since 2005.
-She’s a freelance web designer and a licensed Qatar tour guide.
-Béatrice has considerable experience of choral singing, both in Belgium and in Qatar and has been a member of the Qatar Concert Choir since 2015.
+She is a freelance web designer.
+Béatrice has considerable experience in choral singing, both in Belgium and in Qatar.
+She is a member of the Qatar Concert Choir and of the Doha Chamber Choir.

 Alessio is head of musicianship and piano teacher at Qatar Music Academy.

 He received his Master Degree in piano performance at CODARTS in Rotterdam under the direction of internationally renowned teacher Aquiles Delle Vigne after completing his studies cum laude at the U. Giordano Conservatory in five years instead of ten.

 Claire Martin-Mayeur is French and has been living in Doha since 2004.
 She graduated in the Ecole Nationale de Musique de Paris and the Centre de Recherche et d’Etudes pianistiques, Paris.
 She is a pianist and mainly an accompanist in various fields: with vocalists and instrumentalists, ballet dancers, music exams and competitions and within theatre plays.
 She is a piano teacher as well and sometimes a vocal coach.
 She has a strong interest in everything related to languages (including music!) and how to look for autonomy along with physical and mental awareness and wellness.
 Her motto as an educator could be: Teaching is feeding the minds, comforting the hearts and instill dreams with perseverance and joy.

 Rawan is Lebanese and has been living in Qatar since 2010.
 Her background is in public health and research.
 She developed a love for choir singing since she was in school, joined her university choir and sang with several other choirs in Lebanon and Qatar, until joining Qatar Concert Choir in 2015.